kaaproject/kaa/doc/Customization-guide/Code-style/Java/index.md

 * TOC
 {:toc}

-We follow [Google Java Style](https://google.github.io/styleguide/javaguide.html) in Kaa Java SDK.<br>
+We follow [Google Java Style](https://google.github.io/styleguide/javaguide.html) in Kaa Java SDK.
 This guide describes tools which we use to check and format a code.

 # IntelliJ IDEA plugin